Overview

 }

-The next example include device-level conversion tracking using a cookie on the user's device, it's written in Javascript:
+The following example includes device-level conversion tracking with a cookie on the user's device, written in JavaScript:

 const partnerId = XXXXXXXXXX;